10. Introducing Data Frames

 For numpy vectors, we had four different indexing schemes:

-by scalar (extracts an element at given position),
+via a scalar (extracts an element at a given position),

 Series